Fastest Players to 300 Career Home Runs in MLB History as Aaron Judge Nears Mark

 1,119

-Judge, who will be playing in the 954th game of his MLB career on Tuesday night, is poised to knock Kiner's all-time record out of the water.
+Barring an injury, or every manager in MLB collectively deciding not to pitch to him again this season— not out of the question given how good he's been (I kid)— Judge was almost certainly going to hit his 300th career home run before he reached Kiner's all-time record of 1,087 career games played.

-Barring an injury, or every manager in MLB collectively deciding not to pitch to him again this season— not out of the question given how good he's been (I kid)— Judge will almost certainly hit the 300th home run of his career before he reaches Kiner's all-time record of 1,087 career games played.
+Judge indeed hit his 300th career home run after just 955 games played, knocking Kiner's record of 1,087 contests out of the water and becoming the fastest player to 300 career home runs in terms of fewest games played.